whad-team/whad-client/doc/source/dot15d4/started.rst

     # Start sniffing
     sniffer.start()

-    # Listen for packets
+    # Listen for packets for 30 seconds
-    for packet in sniffer.sniff():
+    for packet in sniffer.sniff(timeout=30.0):
         packet.show()

 Sending packets